Chapter 9 : Unshakable

 Dumbledore led the memorial, his familiar voice tinged with regret as it washed over us in its usual eloquent and graceful manner.
 The girl who had pointed to Martha's body in Hogsmeade, whose name I learned was Alice, also spoke, her quiet voice quivering as she spoke of her friend.
 An elegant older women − who was the spitting image of Martha and could only have been her mother − also spoke, as well as Professor Vector, articulating that Martha had always been an above-and-beyond Arithmancy student.

 Thankfully, the dreary end-of-March weather held out during the memorial, though the sky above remained a steadfast palette of grey mixed with white.
 The sun was nowhere to be seen, perhaps acting out of respect for the solemn occasion.
 It wasn't dreadfully cold anymore, and the guarantee of spring was visible in the budding trees lining the Black Lake and edging the Forbidden Forest.
 It seemed wrong somehow for new life to begin when a life had just ended − but it was always like that, I supposed.
-Life and death were, truly, one massive cycle, and the earth could never have one without the other.
+Life and death were inevitably one massive, continuous cycle, and the earth could never have one without the other.
 No matter what tragedy stilled the lives of people it involved, life went on.

 When these 'stupid philosophical wonderings' invaded my mind during the service, I shook them out, having earlier promised myself to cut it out.
 It helped that Lily's arm was locked through mine, anchoring me to the earth, keeping me grounded.